-Shooting a Self-portrait (Selfie timer)
+Shooting a Self-portrait

-While the camera is configured so the monitor screen and lens are facing in the same direction, you can use a special selfportrait timer (Selfie Timer) to shoot a self-portrait while composing the image on the screen.
+You can configure the camera so the monitor screen and lens are facing in the same direction.
+This means you can shoot with the self-timer as you compose the self-portrait on the monitor screen.

-- When using the selfie timer to shoot a self-portrait, select one of the following recording modes.
+- When using the self-timer to shoot a self-portrait, select one of the following recording modes.

 - Auto

 - Premium Auto Pro

-- Make-up

 - Make-up BKT

-- Selfie Art

 - 1. Rotate the monitor screen panel so the screen is facing in the same direction as the lens (page 14).

-- 2. Select one of the above as the recording mode.